 D. Other factors to create an individual

 There are many other influences in our lives.
-We also inherit a certain nationality, race and, all of which have an influence on us, and this is totally out of our control.
+We also inherit a certain nationality, race and gender, all of which have an influence on us, and this is totally out of our control.
 For instance, whether you are male or female will affect you, especially in the area of emotions.
 Women are usually more emotionally expressive than men.
 Even the hardest of women will weep sometimes whereas some men never do.
 Even the order of our birth in the family influences us.
 For example, first-born children tend to be more responsible and perfectionistic.
 The youngest child tends to be more of a people pleaser.
 We are raised by parents who have molded us in a certain direction, whether that was intentional or not.
 We belong to a particular culture or society from which we learn certain standards of behavior.
 And we have made decisions throughout life that influence who we are.

 We are going to use two other terms here to clarify what a unique person you are.
 The first one is character.
 This is the real you.
 The Bible refers to this in1 Peter 3:4 as “the hidden man of the heart.”
 Your character is the result of your natural temperament modified by childhood training, education, basic attitudes, beliefs, principles, and motivations.
 This is what you as a believer are constantly working on to bring in line with the character of God.